 The final part of the equation regarding disposing of medicines is education and awareness.
 The creation of legal donation programs and take-back days has undoubtedly saved many lives.
 With a platform to raise awareness, increase prevention and help rally community support for those battling substance use disorders, we can create a positive change through compassion and increased understanding of how our small actions lead to significant change.

-A key trend noted in the drug use survey above is that of the 9.7 million people who admitted to prescription pain medication misuse, 404,000 also used heroin.
+There is a key trend noted in the drug use survey above.
+Of the 9.7 million people who admitted to prescription pain medication misuse, 404,000 also used heroin.
 This statistic alone shows the shortcomings that need addressing when it comes to medication management, pain treatment and how therapy needs to be more readily available and publicly supported.

-For this reason, Granite Recovery Centers staff meets our clients where they are on their path to recovery.
+For this reason, Granite Recovery Centers staff meet our clients where they are on their path to recovery.
 Our complete service centers are staffed by experts who genuinely care and want to see their clients succeed.
 We’re ready to help you find the right program to meet your needs.
-By overseeing your care from medically monitored detox to sober living and family therapies, we are here to ensure that those who need us most are supported at all phases on their road to sobriety.
+By overseeing your care from medically monitored detox to sober living and family therapies, we are here to ensure that you are supported at all phases on their road to sobriety.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 When it comes to disposing of unused prescription medications responsibly, you have many options to keep you and your loved ones safe.
-Spend some time researching all the available resources in your area for disposal and make your choice based on not only the drugs you have on hand but which option makes the most significant impact for your community and those you care about.
 If no donation or disposal sites are available in your area yet, follow the FDA-approved disposal methods above to ensure proper and responsible disposal.

 Resources for Overcoming Drug Addiction

-At Granite Recovery Centers, we offer various programs and resources to help you on your journey to recovery and a renewed sense of purpose and self-confidence.
+At Granite Recovery Centers, we offer various programs and resources to help you on your journey to recovery.
+Anyone can gain a renewed sense of purpose and self-confidence.
 One of the biggest hurdles that someone in active addiction faces is feeling alone and unsupported.
 Our therapies and programs are here to support you every step of the way in dealing with prescription drug use disorder.
-From medically monitored detoxing to inpatient rehab, co-occurring disorder therapy, and our vast aftercare options, you will find the support and expertise you’ve been looking for at Granite Recovery Centers.
+From medically monitored detox and inpatient rehab, to co-occurring disorder therapy and our vast aftercare options, you will find the support and expertise you’ve been looking for at Granite Recovery Centers.

-Our relapse prevention therapy assists clients in identifying situations where relapse could be possible and, with the help of the therapist, finding new ways to react to lessen chances of temptation.
-Ongoing therapies such as this and others that include family members and community in addiction recovery play a vital role in lowering the chances of continued drug use.
+Our relapse prevention therapy assists clients in identifying situations where relapse could be possible and, with the help of a therapist, how they can find new ways to respond to temptation.
+Ongoing therapies such as this and others play a vital role in lowering the chances of continued drug use.